borvelt/redux-peach/ReadMe.md

 We have State type, this will strongly handle states and make states immutable.Ease of use immutable states.

 ### rootState
-rootState will added when you want to configure your store, simplay you will write javascript object but it will change to State instance.
+rootState will added when you want to configure your store, simply you will write javascript object but it will change to State instance.

 ### CreateStore
 Return function that accepts some arguments like rootState, middlewares and enhancers and return redux store object